The Florist: Production

 In March 2025, it was announced that Reno and Quaid were cast in the film and that Kiefer Sutherland was initially attached to the project.

 In May 2025, it was announced that filming had concluded in New York and New Jersey.

+Release

+The film will be first released in Russia on September 24, 2026, before Saban Films will release the film on digital in the United States on October 9, 2026.